giantswarm/cluster-api-monitoring-app/README.md

 # cluster-api-monitoring chart

-Giant Swarm offers a cluster-api-monitoringApp which can be installed in management clusters.
+Giant Swarm offers a cluster-api-monitoring `App` which can be installed in management clusters.
 Here we define the cluster-api-monitoring chart with its templates and default configuration.

 **What is this app?**